the-road-to-learn-react/the-road-to-react/manuscript/react-styling/styled-components.md

 ## Styled Components in React

 With the previous approaches from CSS-in-CSS, Styled Components is one of several approaches for **CSS-in-JS**.
 I picked Styled Components because it's the most popular.
-It comes as a JavaScript dependency, so we must install it on the command line:
+It comes as a JavaScript dependency so we must install it on the command line:

 {title="Command Line",lang="text"}
 ~~~~~~~